 Leave your Work Phone Behind

 When you’ve finished working for the day, you may want to think about turning your work phone off and leaving it behind.
 Taking your work phone may be too distracting, and you could be tempted to take calls and send emails when you should be spending time with your family.

 If you use your regular phone as your work phone, then silence it or allow calls to go to voicemail.
 Trust me; you will feel better for ignoring those work-related calls.

 Have a Day or Two Off

-When people ask me how I work when I’m on vacation, I always tell them that I have a day or two off work.
+When people ask me how I work on vacation, I always tell them I have a day or two off work.
 We all need time away from work no matter where we are, especially if we’re working while on vacation.
 Have a day or two off so you can relax and enjoy yourself.
 Taking time off will also help you feel more focused when you get back to work.

-While not everyone has to work when they’re on vacation, some of us do.
+While not everyone has to work on vacation, some of us do.
 However, as dreadful as working while you’re in Spain may seem, if you schedule when you’re going to work and stick to that schedule, you may find it all quite manageable.
 This will allow you to enjoy your Spanish vacation in the sun, and there isn’t anything better.